SatelliteApplicationsCatapult/ard-docker-images/job-insert/README.md

 ```
 $ NAMESPACE=ard # This needs to be the namespace used to deploy the Redis server and ARD processing workers

-$ RELEASEREDIS=redis # This needs to be the release name used to deploy the Redis server
+$ RELEASEREDIS=redis # This needs to be the release name used to deploy the Redis Master server
 ```

 Create a ConfigMap using the contents of the `work-items.list`: